galaxyproject/cloudlaunch/README.md

 a configured cluster-in-the-cloud and a scalable analysis platform on top of cloud resources.

-### Installing locally
+### Installing a dev instance

-This [Django][1] application can be run locally, on a dedicated server or deployed on [Heroku][4].
-To run locally or on a dedicated server, start by installing Python and [virtualenv][5].
+This [Django][1] application can be run locally for development, start by installing Python and [virtualenv][5].
 Then, build a virtualenv and install the dependencies:

     $ mkdir cl; cd cl
     $ virtualenv .